clarelgibson/sdg-template/README.md

 # SDG Template
 Template repo for @surreydatagirl data viz/analytics projects.
+Template includes directories for data and R scripts.
+Other standard directories you may need include:
+-  `ref`: for any reference documentation
+-  `img`: for image files
+-  `products`: for any products built with the clean data

 ## Description
 Longer description of the project.